h4t0n/odin/README.md

 * [Disqus](https://disqus.com) comments (easily configurable by code injection in the admin area)
 * [Prism](http://prismjs.com/) Syntax Highlight (all languages supported)
 * [RRSSB](https://github.com/kni-labs/rrssb) Extraordinary Social Sharing Buttons
+* [Font Awesome](http://fontawesome.io) home page Social Link Icons (easily configurable by code injection in the admin area)

 ### Demo
 I've created and I use this theme for my personal blog at [blog.h4t0n.com](https://blog.h4t0n.com).

 ## Installation
-Installation is the same as other themes, so clone this repo inside your Ghost `content/themes/` folder.
+Installation is the same as other themes, so clone or download the content of this repo inside your Ghost `content/themes/` folder.

 ```
 # for example